|

 Contracts awarded for building five fire cisterns to contain 30,000 gallons each. (by January 23, 1879)obs23jan79

 Two houses destroyed by fire.
-A third house is heavily damage.
+A third house was heavily damage.
 (May 12, 1879)obs12may79;

 obs13may79

-Colored firefighters from Charlotte, Warrenton, and Goldsboro visit Raleigh.
-They are hosted by the Victor and Bucket companies at Metropolitan Hall.
+were hosted by the Victor and Bucket companies at Metropolitan Hall.
 (July 16, 1879)no16jul79

-Apparatus note: Rescue Company receives a pair
+Apparatus note: Rescue Company received a pair

 parades or some fires.
-(By October 4, 1879)obs13may79; obs(d) 06sep79;
+(By October 4, 1879)obs13may79; obs(d)06sep79;

 obs22sep79; obs04oct79